 In addition to telling you what needs to be done, a routine also keeps you right on time.
 People usually skip meals, don’t drink enough water or stay on the phone for hours.
 If you follow a routine, you’ll have the right time for everything and not compromise on the health of your immune system.

 Sleep is very important for your body.
-It is a restorative function that focuses on recovering and healing your body and bringing it back to the normal state.
+It is a restorative function that focuses on recovering and healing your body and bringing it back to its normal state.
 So sleep is necessary.
 But this does not mean that sleeping at four in the morning and waking up at nine is a great option.
 At least you got the sleep, right?
 Wrong.

 Your good night rest should be at the right time, of good quality, peaceful and of a minimum duration of 6 to 7 hours.
 If you don’t relate to any of these factors then you are seriously compromising your immunity.

 It is only while you sleep that the T-cells have the ability to more actively attack any foreign component in the body.
 So while the immune system protects you while you sleep, it also makes the recovery from a disease faster.
-This is why you are advised to rest when suffering from cold or fever.
+This is why you are advised to rest when suffering from a cold or fever.
 Also, sleep is a good way to release your mind of any stress and tension which also improves your immune response.
 So keep your phone aside and close your eyes for a good night’s rest.

 Your food choices will decide the health of your immune system and ultimately your overall health.
 So you must make better choices and fill your plate with nutritious food options.